Safe, Affordable & Reliable

 In WA, natural gas is more cost effective & produces less greenhouse emissions than grid supplied electricity.

 Natural gas can provide you the warmth you want, where and when you want it.
-Natural gas not only provides instant warmth and comfort, but it can be a more efficient and economical energy source.

 Gas heating appliances are one of the best ways to keep your home warm.